Vaccinations For Dogs

 • Canine Hepatitis

-Rabies is the most familiar of the Core vaccinations.
-This zoonotic virus is almost 100% fatal in anyone who contracts it—dog, cat, fox, rodent or human; usually spread through the bite or scratch of an infected mammal.
-Once contracted, the viral disease invades the central nervous system, causing hallucinations, loss of coordination, paralysis and ultimately death.
+Rabies is the most familiar of the core vaccinations.
+This zoonotic virus is almost 100% fatal in anyone who contracts it—dog, cat, fox, rodent or human, and usually spreads through the bite or scratch of an infected mammal.
+Once contracted, the viral disease invades the central nervous system, causing hallucinations, loss of coordination, paralysis, and ultimately death.

 Canine Hepatitis is a virus spread through bodily fluids such as urine and nasal discharge.
 The most common symptoms of this disease are a sore throat, coughing and in some cases pneumonia.
 When a dog has contracted the disease the cornea of the dog’s eye may appear to have a bluish hue or be cloudy in appearance.
 An unvaccinated dog can be at risk of death in as little as two hours after noticeable signs.

 Non-core vaccinations are categorized as optional vaccines.
 They are typically recommended by one of our vets based on the amount of exposure your pup is at risk based on interactions and geographic regions.
 These types of vaccinations are generally less effective than that of core vaccines.